 Digestive Symptoms: Stomach or abdominal pain, constipation, diarrhea, IBS, anemia, fatigue, and acid reflux.

-Please see our Other Treatments page.
+Please see our Traditional Chinese Medicine page.

 The frequency of treatments needed to fix your problem can only be determined after we evaluate and treat you.
 In most cases we begin with 2 to 3 treatments per week for the first 2 weeks.
 After we see your rate of response we adjust the frequency according to each individual case.